-- 15.2.2 Between weeks 4 and 8, after deans and directors and faculty have reviewed and revised the schedule of offering for the next academic year, deans and directors will submit to the scheduling specialist revised schedules of course offering for the next academic year. - 15.2.3 For disciplines that have unusually complex scheduling needs (for example, the high-level course scheduling coordination required among the math, nursing, bio, physics, and chemistry disciplines) the District may initiate a stipend through the SARTCo process to compensate faculty needed to assist in schedule development.
-This work will be compensated at \$40/hour. - 15.3 Full-time faculty assignment process: - 15.3.1 Usually by the end of the third week of the spring semester, deans and directors will send a discipline schedule of course offerings to full-time faculty.
-Full-time faculty will have ten (10) business days to submit to their deans or directors their course assignment requests for the following academic year. - 15.3.1.1 Full-time faculty will have right of first refusal to overload up 18 TLUs for the academic year.
+- 15.2.2 Between weeks 4 and 8, after deans and directors and faculty have reviewed and revised the schedule of offering for the next academic year, deans and directors will submit to the scheduling specialist revised schedules of course offering for the next academic year. - 15.2.3 For disciplines that have unusually complex scheduling needs (for example, the high-level course scheduling coordination required among the math, nursing, bio, physics, and chemistry disciplines) the District may initiate a stipend through the SARTCO process to compensate faculty needed to assist in schedule development.
+This work will be compensated at the rate established by Article 3.6.6. - 15.3 Full-time faculty assignment process:

-- 15.3.1.1.1 If there is a greater number of faculty interested in teaching overload than courses scheduled, the most senior faculty will be offered one course, and then the next senior faculty will be offered one course etc. - 15.3.1.1.2 The District can provide an exception to the maximum TLU overload with approval of the CIO. - 15.3.1.2 The dean or director will reconcile conflicts in assignment and load requests. - 15.3.2 Usually by the end of the 6th week of the spring semester, the deans and directors will send draft Faculty Assignments to full-time faculty. - 15.3.2.1 Full-time faculty will have five business days to respond to the draft Faculty Assignment and request to meet with the appropriate dean or director to discuss possible changes.
-The decision of the dean or director shall be final. - 15.3.2.2 No further faculty response constitutes acceptance of the Faculty Assignment. - 15.4 Associate Faculty - 15.4.1 To be considered for course assignment, associate faculty must annually complete the online Associate Faculty Availability Form. - 15.4.1.1 By the end of the second week of spring semester of every academic year, a link to the online Associate Faculty Availability Form will be sent via District email to all associate faculty members with instructions for its completion. - 15.4.1.2 To ensure an associate faculty member's assignment preferences will be considered, the Associate Faculty Availability Form must be submitted by the associate faculty member by the end of the 5th week of spring semester.
-The District will send an email reminder to all associate faculty at the end of the 4th week of the spring semester. - 15.4.1.3 In the event that an associate faculty member fails to submit the Associate Faculty Availability Form by the end of the 5th week of the spring semester, the deans, directors, and CIO will be at liberty to fill staffing vacancies using another instructor. - 15.4.2 One Year Associate Faculty Assignment.
+- 15.3.1 Usually by the end of the third week of the spring semester, deans and directors will send a discipline schedule of course offerings to full-time faculty.
+Full-time faculty will have ten (10) business days to submit to their deans or directors their course assignment requests for the following academic year. - 15.3.1.1 Full-time faculty will have right of first refusal to overload up to 18 TLUs for the academic year. - 15.3.1.1.1 If there is a greater number of faculty interested in teaching overload than courses scheduled, the most senior faculty will be offered one course, and then the next senior faculty will be offered one course etc. - 15.3.1.1.2 The District can provide an exception to the maximum TLU overload with approval of the CIO. - 15.3.1.2 The dean or director will reconcile conflicts in assignment and load requests. - 15.3.2 Usually by the end of the 6th week of the spring semester, the deans and directors will send Draft Faculty Assignments to full-time faculty.
+Draft Faculty Assignments will be sent to faculty on an instructional day or, if emailed on a non-instructional day, will be considered "sent" to faculty on the next occurring instructional day. - 15.3.2.1 Full-time faculty will have five business days to respond to the draft Faculty Assignment and request to meet with the appropriate dean or director to discuss possible changes.
+The decision of the dean or director shall be final. - 15.3.2.1.1 For the purpose of this article, "business day" means any day Monday through Friday excluding holidays and college closure days identified on the Academic Calendar. - 15.3.2.1.2 The day Draft Faculty Assignments are emailed to faculty is not included in the five business-day response window.